So who am I?

 I live in West Norfolk with my husband and our two sons.
 Together with our three cats, various aquatic life and a mad spaniel.

-I’ve run businesses, served on the committee’s of local organisations and charities and am currently a school governor for the Bridges Federation, which includes St Germans Primary School, Magdalen Village School and Wimbotsham & Stow Community Primary School.
+I’ve run businesses, served on the committee’s of local organisations & charities.
+I’m currently a school governor for the Bridges Federation, which includes St Germans Primary School, Magdalen Village School and Wimbotsham & Stow Community Primary School.
 I was elected as Borough Councillor for Wimbotsham with Fincham ward, part of the Borough of King’s Lynn & West Norfolk for the first time in May 2015 and as County Councillor at Norfolk County Council for Marshland North Division in May 2017.

 I enjoy talking to people, I’ve earned a reputation for being a powerful and persuasive force and I like to get things done.